theclarityproject/mcp-server/README.md

 ## Limitations

 - The server requires a valid API key to make authenticated requests to the backend
-- Tool execution depends on the availability of the Gigahard backend
+- Tool execution depends on the availability of the Clarity backend
 - The server does not cache tool definitions or results

 ## License